 Read here about out 16hour+ flight experience from Doha to Miami with three aged 5 and under

-Who knows if this ban will be a permanent fixture or disappear as quickly as it was announced (Current news suggests the ban is to be kept in place until October 2017).
+Who knows if this ban will be a permanent fixture or disappear as quickly as it was announced (The first three airports took about 3 months to have their bans lifted).
 One thing that has been made clear, if the airlines DON’T comply, the FAA will revoke the airline’s certificate to operate flights in the United States, so there really is no choice but compliance by the airlines concerned.